wickettlab/courses/basic_methods/phylogenetics_exercises.md

-By this point you should have already heard a short lecture on the fundamentals of phylogenetics, particularly about the concepts of homology, building a matrix of h omologous characters, and using the matrix to find the “best” tree using the parsimony optimality criterion.
+By this point you should have already heard a short lecture on the fundamentals of phylogenetics, particularly about the concepts of homology, building a matrix of homologous characters, and using the matrix to find the “best” tree using the parsimony optimality criterion.
 The following exercise is a bit silly, but it is meant t o reinforce these concepts.